 The Northwest economy has traditionally been based upon natural resource extraction, which has generated tremendous amounts of wealth for the Province but has a long history of boom and bust.
 There are four natural resource industries that have formed the economic foundation of the region: forestry, commercial fisheries, mining and hydro-electricity.

-Little additional local revenue is generated because development is largely outside municipalities and has wide-ranging impacts.
+Little additional local revenue is generated by major capital projects because development is largely outside municipalities and has wide-ranging impacts.
 Local residents and businesses subsidize the provincial government, creating a significant competitive disadvantage for the region.
 Here’s a snapshot of projected developments in the Northwest:

 Banks Island North Wind Energy Project